Genuine quantum scars in many-body spin systems: I) Ubiquity of scars

-To show the ubiquity of quantum scarring in many body systems in Fig.~\ref{FigS_scars} we generalize Fig.~2 from the main text, considering the Ising, XXZ, and XX models in a field.
+First, in Fig.~\ref{FigS_scars} we generalize Fig.~2 from the main text, considering the Ising, XXZ, and XX models in a field.
 Moreover, we do not consider a selection of eigenstates, but simply the $10$ eigenstates in the middle of the spectrum (that is composed of $8356$ eigenstates overall).
 The Ising model is like that in the main text, the XXZ model reads

 and the XX model reads